lennym/timeliner/README.md

 *CLI only* - set the reporter to be used to output results - supported values: `table` (default), `basic`, `fps`, `json`

+### `progress`

+if set then a progress bar will be output to the console showing test execution progress

 ### `scroll`

 if set, injects a script into the page which binds a vertical scroll to `window.requestAnimationFrame` making the page scroll continuously, recommended if using `fps` reporter - Default `false`